wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

 * lua-entity-module (optional) (client only)
   * The name of a Lua module that should be used to represent entities of this type.
 The module must expose a create() function* mw.wikibase.getEntity() will call this function with a clone of the entity data and return its result.
 If this is not specified, the standard mw.wikibase.entity module is used.
 * entity-id-lookup-callback (client only)
-* A callback for creating an EntityIdLookup to resolve Title instances to EntityIds for entities of this types
+* A callback for creating an [EntityIdLookup] to resolve Title instances to EntityIds for entities of this types

 Extensions that wish to register an entity type should use the WikibaseRepoEntityTypes and/or WikibaseClientEntityTypes hooks to provide additional entity type definitions.
+(See @ref topic_hooks-php)

 ## Programmatic Access

-Information about entity types can be accessed programmaticaly using the appropriate service objects.
-The entity type definitions themselves are wrapped by the EntityTypeDefinitions class.
+Information about entity types can be accessed programmatically using the appropriate service objects.
+The entity type definitions themselves are wrapped by the [EntityTypeDefinitions] class.

+[EntityIdLookup]: @ref Wikibase::Store::EntityIdLookup
+[EntityTypeDefinitions]: @ref Wikibase::Lib::EntityTypeDefinitions
+[EntityRevisionLookup]: @ref Wikibase::Lib::Store::EntityRevisionLookup
+[WikiPageEntityMetaDataAccessor]: @ref Wikibase::Lib::Store::Sql::WikiPageEntityMetaDataAccessor
+[ChangeOpDeserializer]: @ref Wikibase::Repo::ChangeOp::ChangeOpDeserializer
+[EntityHandler]: @ref Wikibase::Repo::Content::EntityHandler
+[EntitySearchHelper]: @ref Wikibase::Repo::Api::EntitySearchHelper
+[EntityRdfBuilder]: @ref Wikibase::Rdf::EntityRdfBuilder
+[EntityRdfBuilderFactory::getEntityRdfBuilders]: @ref Wikibase::Rdf::EntityRdfBuilderFactory::getEntityRdfBuilders
+[EntityDocumentView]: @ref Wikibase::View::EntityDocumentView
+[WikibaseLib.entitytypes.php]: @ref WikibaseLib.entitytypes.php
+[WikibaseRepo.entitytypes.php]: @ref WikibaseRepo.entitytypes.php